 Recommended Min price: £22.15

-What is a Max Price?
+What is an Amazon Max Price?

 A Max (maximum) price (also called a ceiling price) is the highest possible price you’re likely to be able to sell at.
 This should be a realistic price and something that won’t be perceived as too much by potential buyers.